mwhiteland/mwhiteland.github.io/index.md

 I am a postdoctoral researcher at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org), Saarbrücken, Germany.
 I am working in the Foundations of Automatic Verification group led by [Joël Ouaknine](https://people.mpi-sws.org/~joel/).

 ## About me
 I completed my PhD studies at the Department of Mathematics and Statistics, University of Turku, Finland, under the supervision of [Juhani Karhumäki](https://www.math.utu.fi/en/home/karhumak/) and [Svetlana Puzynina](http://math.nsc.ru/~puzynina/).
+I have been in Saarbrücken since September 2019.

 ## Contact
 email: **mawhit (at) mpi-sws.org** or **markus.whiteland (at) gmail.com**